Electroweak phase transitions in a $U(1)_D$ extension of the standard model with dimension-six operators: Gravitational waves and LHC signatures: Phase transitions

 \section{Phase transitions}

-In this section, we will discuss the phase transition dynamics in the context of the model described in Section~\ref{model} by incorporating one loop finite temperature correction to the tree level potential given in Equation~\ref{v0}.
-We introduce the fluctuations $h$, $s$ around the background fields $\phi _1$ and $\phi _2$ via the following equations
+In this section, we will discuss the phase transition dynamics in the context of the model described in Section~\ref{model} by incorporating one loop finite temperature correction to the tree-level potential given in Equation~\ref{v0}.
+Considering the fluctuations $h$, $s$ around the background fields $\phi _1$ and $\phi _2$ one can write